rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 1959.](../assets/images/Jack%20Hopkins%20story%20by%20his%20son%20Bill/media/image8.jpeg)

 The Hopkins family pose with the Sierra Queen.
-L-R: Bill with our dog, Spike, Tom, Jim, Evelyn and Jack. c.
-1959.
+L-R: Bill with our dog, Spike, Tom, Jim, Evelyn and Jack. c.Â 1959.

 "Jack and my husband, Kurt Bohne, used to hang out together sometimes.
-Loggers love their beer, and Indian Valley was a beer drinker’s paradise. \[Jack\] was not a mellow person, nor was Kurt, so needless to say, they did make some local history at times.
+Loggers love their beer, and Indian Valley was a beer drinkerâ€™s paradise. \[Jack\] was not a mellow person, nor was Kurt, so needless to say, they did make some local history at times.
 Jack and my Dad used to sit at the kitchen table and talk about logging sometimes half the